Orange County Workers’ Compensation Attorney

 Workers’ Comp Retaliation in California

 Injured workers should never be afraid to file workers’ compensation claims because of the fear of employer retaliation.
 California law has provisions in place to prevent employers from retaliating against employees who come forward with safety complaints, violations, or work-related injuries.
 It is against the law for your employer to terminate your job, demote you, cut your pay or hours, or take any other adverse employment action against you because of your workers’ compensation claim.

 Your story is our priority at Bentley & More, LLP.
 We pride ourselves on our defense of California’s vulnerable workers in the face of serious work-related injuries and wrongful death.
-Our team has appeared on broadcasts such as NBC, The Dr. Oz Show, KTLA 5, and several others for our exceptional case results.
+Our injury lawyers in Orange County have appeared on broadcasts such as NBC, The Dr. Oz Show, KTLA 5, and several others for our exceptional case results.
 Our unwavering dedication to the clients we serve sets us apart.

 When you come to us with a serious injury after a work accident, our experienced legal team will listen to your story carefully, list your legal opportunities, and help you take a stand against negligent employers or other parties.
 Take the first step toward the compensation you deserve.
 Contact us online or call our Orange County law firm at (949) 870-3800 for a free, no-obligation case evaluation.